SFGuide

 Earn 3x points with your sapphire card

 Nopa has become an SF classic, and after all these years, it’s still tough to get a reservation.
-But the regularly changing menu of things like giant pork chops, flatbreads, pastas, and one of our favorite burgers in the city is worth the effort.
+But the regularly changing menu of things like giant bowls of bolognese, flatbreads, pastas, and one of our favorite pork chops in the city is worth the effort.
 Or, if you’re willing to take your chances, you can hover around the bar and wait for a few seats to open up.

 photo credit: Brit Finnegan

 If you're in NoPa when a noodle craving hits and you want to be in and out before the fog rolls in, here's excellent news: Katsuo + Kombu fits the bill.
 Going to this snug noodle shop is a comforting experience and one that involves diving into the city’s finest Fukuoka-style udon.
-Stroll up to the counter (though, there will likely be a line at prime time), and choose anything from their simple menu of just eight bowls.
+Stroll up to the counter and choose anything from their simple menu of just eight bowls.
 The housemade noodles are thinner and chewier than other noodles around the city, and when combined with rich dashi broth (made of katsuobushi and wild kombu), you’ve got a winning combination.
 Go for the spicy tan tan dry noodles with juicy kurobuta pork or the incredible Fukuoka signature with the massive, crispy burdock root tempura on top.

 Eddie’s Cafe is doling out old-school diner nostalgia in NoPa.
 The corner spot is always packed with regulars who greet staff by name, solo breakfast-goers snagging a stool at the counter, and friends nursing hangovers with coffee in one of the eclectic, well-worn mugs.
 A hearty plate of eggs, crisp hash browns, and pork sausage or bacon will only run you around $12 (be sure to get the housemade biscuits on the side), which is cheaper than a single mimosa at other brunch spots around town.
 And since everyone knows it, prepare to wait for a table.

 The New York-style bagels coming out of Schlok’s brick-and-mortar are always chewy, evenly coated on all sides with various seasonings, and consistently golden-brown.
-Which is why we set multiple alarms and called on a higher power just to get our hands on them during Schlok’s pop-up days—now we simply walk up to the takeout window and order.
-Our go-to is a bagel with schmear and house-cured lox, which is nice and salty and has traces of dill.
-Schlok's lineup also includes excellent bagel sandwiches.
-They’re massive, stuffed with things like caper schmear, eggs, sweet pepper butter, and cheese, and are an excellent way to start your morning.
+Our go-to is a simple bagel with just schmear and house-cured lox, which is nice and salty and has traces of dill.
+Schlok's lineup also includes massive bagel sandwiches stuffed with things like caper schmear, eggs, sweet pepper butter, and cheese.

 We always return to Che Fico for fantastic pastas, small plates, and cheesy pizzas with charred crusts.
-We also like to fill our table with a family-style spread of octopus and tender pork belly, rich bolognese, and wood-fired margherita pies.
 The Italian restaurant is also home to one of the most impressive dining rooms in the city—so be prepared to spend a good part of your meal admiring the fig-patterned wallpaper, skylights, cured meats hanging from the ceiling, and the brightly-colored mismatched tiles.
 And if you want something more casual, head to their downstairs sister restaurant, Che Fico Alimentari.

 Walk anywhere in the vicinity of Alamo Square and you’ll probably see a few people on a park bench, gazing lovingly at a tightly-wrapped sandwich from Lucinda’s Deli & More.
 This is SF sandwich royalty—their baguette sandwiches are stuffed with so much filling that they look like burritos, and each has expertly balanced levels of salt, sweet, and spice.
 Case in point: their spicy tuna melt masterpiece with rainbow layers of pickled jalapeños, cheddar, arugula, and tomato.
 It’s also our go-to order.